- What is a Testamentary Trust?

 You can pay your assets into this trust without paying any Stamp Duty and Capital Gains Tax because the transfer takes place through your Will.

 6. Superannuation & life insurance

 You can also include the accumulated balance of a superannuation fund and life insurance policy entitlements into your Testamentary Trust.
-It is better for your beneficiaries to receive the entitlements through the Trust and not through any other mode of payments outside the protection of the Trust.
+It is better for your beneficiaries to receive the entitlements through the Trust and not through any other mode of payment outside the protection of the Trust.

 In cases where the beneficiaries are temporarily incapacitated, the Trust allows the family of the beneficiaries to manage the assets for their betterment (rather than relying on an external agency).

 Can a Testamentary Trust be contested in NSW?